rv-vr/uaudio_flutter_plugin/README.md

-# u_audio
+# uaudio

 A Flutter-based audio component designed for **U-Notes**, a music player application.
 This library provides essential audio playback functionality and integrates seamlessly with Android's native audio systems.

 ## Supported Platforms